(last updated November 25, 2020)

 - % Positive: 0.3%

 *VCU's Public Health Response Team monitors the asymptomatic positivity rate as an indicator of the prevalence of COVID-19 in our community.
-This rate is monitored alongside the Richmond area's positivity rate as reported by the Virginia Department of Health (VDH), representatives of which work closely with VCU's Public Health Response Team to guide our decision-making process.
-The Richmond percent positivity seven-day moving average as of Sept.
-21 is 3.2%.
+This rate is monitored alongside the Richmond area's positivity rate as reported by the Virginia Department of Health (VDH).
+Representatives of VDH work closely with VCU's Public Health Response Team to guide our decision-making process.
+The Richmond percent positivity seven-day moving average as of Nov.
+21 is 4.8%.
 Note, VDH does not track positivity rates by symptomatic and asymptomatic, which makes direct comparisons difficult.
 VCU and VDH are working together to determine a comparable metric accounting for the differences in population size and other factors and continue to work in partnership to monitor the prevalence of COVID-19 in our community.

 |Date||New student cases of COVID-19||New employee cases of COVID-19|